St Luke's Church, Chiddingstone Causeway

-St Luke's is a Grade II* listed Church of England church in Chiddingstone Causeway, Kent.
+St Luke is a Grade II* listed Church of England church in Chiddingstone Causeway, Kent.
 It was built in 1897–1898 to a design by John Francis Bentley in a loosely Decorated Gothic Revival style, replacing a tin tabernacle (erected circa 1873).

-According to Pevsner the church was financed by the Hill family and John Singer Sargent recommended Bentley to him.
+According to Pevsner, the church was financed by the Hill family and John Singer Sargent recommended Bentley to him.
 It was the only Protestant church designed by Bentley.

-Since 2019 the church is part of the High Weald Churches benefice of Penshurst, Chiddingstone, Fordcombe and Chiddingstone Causeway.
+Since 2019 the church has been part of the High Weald Churches benefice of Penshurst, Chiddingstone, Fordcombe and Chiddingstone Causeway.

 The altar window is the work of Wilfrid de Glehn.